Topological schemes in spacetime for the electrodynamic Aharonov-Bohm effect: Introduction

 The Aharonov-Bohm (AB) effect \cite{ehrenberg49,aharonov59} is a striking quantum phenomenon that contradicts the idea that electric charges are affected only by the local electromagnetic fields.
 In the magnetic AB effect \cite{ehrenberg49,aharonov59}, the interference pattern of quantum charged particles in an interferometer, whose possible paths enclose a long solenoid, depends on the solenoid's magnetic flux even if the particles only propagate in regions with negligible electromagnetic fields.
-In the electric AB effect \cite{aharonov59}, the interference pattern of quantum charged particles depends on the electric potentials applied to the different interferometer paths during the particles passage even if the particles are always subjected to negligible electromagnetic fields.
+In the electric AB effect \cite{aharonov59}, the interference pattern of quantum charged particles depends on the electric potentials applied to the different interferometer paths during the particles' passage even if the particles are always subjected to negligible electromagnetic fields.
 Several experiments performed with different systems have confirmed the AB effect \cite{chambers60,matteucci85,webb85,tonomura86,oudenaarden98,bachtold99,ji03,peng10,becker19,nakamura19,deprez21,ronen21}.

-The magnetic AB effect is frequently described as a topological effect \cite{peshkin95,cohen19,ballentine,bransden,gottfried}.
-A topological description of the electric AB effect was recently given \cite{saldanha23}, by considering the topologies of the electromagnetic field configuration and possible particles trajectories in spacetime.
-This description permitted the prediction of a novel electrodynamic AB effect, where a nonzero AB phase difference appears in a situation where the magnetic flux in a solenoid varies while the quantum particle is in a superposition state inside two Faraday cages in an interferometer, even if the particle paths enclose no magnetic flux and are subjected to a negligible scalar potential difference \cite{saldanha23}.
-Here we present and explore subtleties of the electrodynamic AB effect introduced in Ref. \cite{saldanha23} in novel situations, providing a deeper understanding of the AB effect, regarding its topological nature.
+The magnetic AB effect is frequently described as a topological effect \cite{peshkin95,cohen19,ballentine,bransden,gottfried}, with the AB phase depending on the magnetic flux enclosed by the quantum particle's possible trajectories in the interferometer.
+A description of the electric AB effect was recently given, with the AB phase depending on the electric flux in a spacetime surface whose boundaries are the quantum particle's possible world lines in the interferometer \cite{saldanha23}.
+A mathematically equivalent view is that the AB phase depends on the topologies of the electromagnetic field configuration and possible particles' trajectories in spacetime.
+This latter description permitted the prediction of a novel electrodynamic AB effect, where a nonzero AB phase difference appears in a situation where the magnetic flux in a solenoid varies while the quantum particle is in a superposition state inside two Faraday cages in an interferometer, even if the particle paths enclose no magnetic flux and are subjected to a negligible scalar potential difference \cite{saldanha23}.